catppuccin/whiskers/README.md

 ## Editor Support

 Tera support can be installed in Neovim as of v0.11 and with the latest nvim-treesitter.
-Support in Helix is unreleased but available on the master branch as of 2025-02-02.
+Helix supports Tera by default as of Helix v25.07.
 For Zed users, we recommend the [Tera extension for Zed](https://github.com/uncenter/zed-tera).

 For Visual Studio Code users we recommend the [Better Jinja](https://marketplace.visualstudio.com/items?itemName=samuelcolvin.jinjahtml) extension.